 WHAT TYPES OF PROGRAMS ARE COVERED BY THE REGULATION?

 This regulation covers Study Abroad and Non-Credit International Travel.
-Study Abroad generally means any program or activity outside of the United State and its territories, for which NC State students can earn academic credit while enrolled at NC State.
-Non-Credit International Travel means any activity affiliated with NC State which is outside the United State and its territories, is carried out by an individual or group, and does not contribute to an academic degree.
-Travel will be considered “university affiliated” if a student is participating with NC State faculty, staff, clubs, or student organizations or if this travel contributes to the furthering of that student’s education, even if credit is not awarded.
+Study Abroad generally means any program or activity outside of the United States and its territories, for which NC State students can earn academic credit while enrolled at NC State.
+Non-Credit International Travel means any activity affiliated with NC State which is outside the United States and its territories, is carried out by an individual or group, and does not contribute to an academic degree.
+Travel will be considered “university-affiliated” if a student is participating with NC State faculty, staff, clubs, or student organizations or if this travel contributes to the furthering of that student’s education, even if credit is not awarded.
 For example, internships or conference participation would be covered.

 WHAT IS THE BENEFIT FOR ME IN REGISTERING MY TRAVEL?

-Students that register are able to obtain low cost health insurance that is very comprehensive, provides excellent coverage, and is highly accessible while abroad.
+Students that register are able to obtain low-cost health insurance that is very comprehensive, provides excellent coverage, and is highly accessible while abroad.
 Additionally, the Study Abroad Office will automatically reach out to registered students to offer emergency assistance if an incident should occur abroad.

 No. The Gateway is for university-affiliated travel.
 If you have questions about whether or not your travel is university-affiliated, please contact the Study Abroad Office.

 IF I AM A FACULTY OR STAFF MEMBER TRAVELING INTERNATIONALLY, SHOULD I REGISTER MY TRAVEL?